CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/User-guide/User-guide.md

 # General User Guide

 Welcome to the platform!
-This guide explains **how to use the platform from start to finish**, from registration to managing companies, offers, articles, chat, subscriptions, and more.
+This guide explains **how to use the platform**, from registration to managing companies, offers, articles, chat, subscriptions, and more.

 ---